junhsonjb/junhsonjb.github.io/about.md

 permalink: /about/
 ---

-I guess I'll write a little something about myself here.
+At some point, I'll write a little something about myself here.